umbraco/UmbracoDocs/Contribute/index.md

 ---
-meta.Title: "Contribute to Umbraco CMS" meta.Description: "An explanation of how you can contribute to the Umbraco Documentation, what the process is and what things to keep in mind when contributing."
+meta.Title: "Contribute to Umbraco CMS"
+description: "An explanation of how you can contribute to the Umbraco Documentation, what the process is and what things to keep in mind when contributing."
 ---
 # Contribute to the Umbraco Documentation